 “(They) did not know of Captain Marvel history either...the origin of Freddy Freeman is completely rewritten…and some villain which may resemble Dr Sivana is called Satano”

 “Thought you might like to see a version of DC's Captain Marvel that I was supposed to do but it got shot down once the movie actually went into production.
-My Captain Marvel was too different from the original.
+My Captain Marvel was too different from the original.“They were supposedly going into preproduction when my series was canceled.
+Remember reading about it somewhere online.
+Attached is the rest of the pages that were drawn or partially drawn.
+The empty panels on the first page were to be filled with images of Captain Marvel drawn by different artists from C.C, Beck to Al Weiss.

 One of the pieces of original artwork that got the biggest response in our series was the rendition of Captain Marvel by the late great Mike Wieringo.
 A number of fans and pros expressed regret that Mike never got to do a Captain Marvel series…but it turns out he came pretty close.